vicsanga/Postre/README.md

 <b>Eventhough you may not have computational skills, do not be afraid!.
 Postre installation is very easy.</b> On top of that, once Postre is installed, running and using it is as simple as any other desktop application.
 Thanks to its user friendly graphical interface.

 Postre is built with <a href="https://shiny.rstudio.com/" target="_blank">Shiny</a> framework.
-Thus, to run Postre you only require R & R-Studio, and a couple of R libraries.
+Thus, to run Postre you only require R (version >=3.5.0) & R-Studio, and a couple of R libraries.

-<h3>1.
-Installing R and R-Studio </h3>
+<h3>1 Installing R and R-Studio </h3>
 There is plenty of available information in the internet to do this depending on the OS (Windows, Mac, Linux etc.).
 If you need help, different tutorials are provided here:
 <br><br>
 <ul>